 Do Your Keyword Research First

 Keyword research tools also usually suggest some questions that people are using to search on this topic.
-In the case of this blog post, I started by seeing who was typing SERP or SERPs into search engines, but I soon found out that the question ‘What Does SERP Stand For?’ was one of the most popular.
+In the case of this blog post, I started by seeing who was typing SERP or SERPs into search engines, but I soon found that the question ‘What Does SERP Stand For?’ was one of the most popular.
 So, I used that instead of the more generic ‘SERP’, which had much steeper competition from much larger websites.
-Questions your target audience are already asking make great long-tail keywords, blog post topics and titles.
+Questions your target audience are already asking make great long-tail (meaning more than a few words) keywords, blog post topics, and titles.

 Another item of on page SEO jargon to pay attention includes the KD (keyword difficulty), a combined score measuring how difficult it is to rank in the top 10 SERPs (search engine results pages) for the selected keyword, including how many referring domains you’d need to achieve that.
-While it’s tempting to go for the one with the largest Volume (number of searches), remember that this will likely be accompanied by a high KD that makes it a ton of extra work and no-one will click on your result if it’s buried far down the SERPs for that keyword.
+While it’s tempting to go for the one with the largest Volume (number of searches), remember that this might be accompanied by a high KD.
+A high KD might be to do with how many others are targeting that keyword in paid or organic search, how much they’re paying for it, how many backlinks or what domain authority score competitors have.

 Add Your Keyword Into the URL